pan-diaxik/Gamemode-Permissions/README.md

 # Gamemode permissions
 Gamemode permissions will be a plugin which will allow to set permissions for each gamemode.
-It is not created yet.
+It has not been created yet.